Current Release

 • The warnings for onefile only options without onefile mode provided have been moved to common code, and in some cases were having wrong texts corrected.

-• Use enum definitions in the Nuitka package configuration schema rather than manual oneOf types.
+• Use enum definitions in the Nuitka Package Configuration schema rather than manual oneOf types.

 • The User Manual was proof read and had a bunch of wordings improved.